archmage/archmage.github.io/content/athena.md

 ### Personality

-Athena possesses a fearsome work ethic, granting her both resourcefulness and focus.
-Despite her usual collected demeanour, she is a disarmingly kind woman at heart.
+Athena possesses a fearsome **work ethic**, granting her both resourcefulness and focus.
+Despite her usual collected demeanour, she is a disarmingly **kind** woman at heart.
 Benevolent to those in need and fiercely loyal to her friends, she takes helping people very seriously.
 She enjoys teaching, is a good listener, and loves to hear companions speak passionately of their interests.

-She has a fondness for fine attire, showing a keen interest in others' outfits and taking care when assembling her own.
-She is comfortable within her body, leveraging her appealing figure when both dressing and flirting.
+She has a fondness for **fine attire**, showing a keen interest in others' outfits and taking care when assembling her own.
+She is comfortable within **her body**, leveraging her appealing figure when both dressing and flirting.
 She can be quite competitive, rarely backing down from a challenge.

 ### Trivia

-Athena has a small succubus familiar called Suki, who assists her in her duties and keeps her company.
+Athena has a small succubus **familiar** called Suki, who assists her in her duties and keeps her company.
 She can often be found resting on Athena's shoulder.
 She is playful, but shy around new people.

 ### Gallery